jmartin127/linear-autolabeler/README.md

         longerThan: 16h
     action:
       label: "ExceedsSLA"
-      comment: "Damg gina!
+      comment: "Dang gina!
 It is taking a long time to gather the additional information, exceeds the SLA by ${slaExceeding}!
 Please gather the required information, or comment on the ticket saying you have contacted the office.
 FYI, the SLA is ${sla} (in business hours)."

 ```